krtcotmo2/NFLMVC/psudeo.md

 - redirect to the draft board

 # Update a Player Page (hope to get to this)
-So you didnt get the palyer you wnated bcause your rival drafted them first, pull a fast one and change the rating of the player
+So you didn't get the palyer you wnated bcause your rival drafted them first, pull a fast one and change the rating of the player

 - Page shows list of drafted players
 - click on player to load their rating score